 The story of Deborah Sampson’s life and military career is an important chapter in the story of the struggle for equal rights.
 Over the years, women have fought hard to be treated fairly in the military, the job market and in day-to-day life.
 Ms. Sampson is a symbol of how the roles of women in society have changed, and a reminder of the changes yet to come.

 Thank you for being a part of the Professional Educators Network.
 We hope you enjoy this new installment of History’s ARTifacts.
-Please watch the educational video with your students, download the poster by this month’s artist, Jordan, and watch Jordan’s Meet the Artist video.
+Please watch the educational video with your students, download the poster by this month’s artist, Jordan.

 Meet the Artist: Jordan